fsist/future-streams/README.md

     (`StateMachine`, `FutureStream`), bridged by the `FutureStreamBuilder`.
 This is done for some of the same reasons as the materialization phase in akka-streams: to allow models to use the expected variance (e.g. `Source[+Out]`), and to reuse models where appropriate.
-4. There is no explicit support for cancellation.
-Asynchronous cancellation with e.g. a CancelToken can be achieved by failing the stream from outside.
-5. Results can only be computed by `StreamOutput` components (and not by other `Sink`s), and are only available once the component has completed (which in practice is usually when the whole stream completes).
+4. Results can only be computed by `StreamOutput` components (and not by other `Sink`s), and are only available once the component has completed (which in practice is usually when the whole stream completes).
 This is intended as a convenience, not as a core feature.
 Components that wish to expose results earlier than that are expected to simply take, or return, a Promise in their model, or a user callback in the form of an extra Func, which they can then fulfill or call whenever they want to.
-6.  `StreamInput`, `StreamOutput` and the various types of `Transform` and `Connector` all have dedicated implementations in the library core (in subclasses of `StateMachine`).
+5.  `StreamInput`, `StreamOutput` and the various types of `Transform` and `Connector` all have dedicated implementations in the library core (in subclasses of `StateMachine`).
 Other abstractions are built on top of that in user code.
     This contrasts with the v1 model, where the only first-class types were `Source` and `Sink`, and all implementations had the same status.
     This allows us keep the core implementation simple, fast and correct.
 The variety of component implementations in v1 made the library unmanageable.

+### Removed features

+These minor features or combinators are no longer directly supported (most have workarounds):

+1. There is no explicit support for cancellation.
+Asynchronous cancellation with e.g. a CancelToken can be achieved by failing the stream from outside.
+2.  `Source.flatten`, `Sink.flatten` and `Pipe.flatten`, which convert a `Future[Source]` to a `Source` etc., are no
+    longer available.
+All stream components need to exist concretely when the stream is materialized.
+    It would be possible to implement `flatten` in the future-streams library core, but so far I'm trying to do without.